Explore and discuss four classics of culinary cinema as we prepare meals based on the movie and enjoy them together (virtually)!

 The class will be taught through film viewings (watched outside of class time), and instructor-led presentations.
 The instructor will moderate in-depth class discussions about the film and guide students through the preparation of a three-course menu taken directly from the selected film.

 Each Saturday evening will begin with participants setting up to cook dishes from the movie with film professor and experienced home cook, Claude Kerven.
 During the cooking, students will also be treated to a pop-in from Claude’s sous chef, Susan Lambert, who will discuss wine pairings and tips on how to inexpensively decorate the table to heighten the experience and encourage a cozy, intimate and shared space.

 ©”Eat, Drink, Man, Woman”

-So, join us for four evenings in January and February!
+So, join us for four evenings and four films!
 This course on food in film is perfect for everyone – people stuck at home on their own, couples, the entire family, or even groups of friends from their respective houses!